Pololu High-Power Stepper Motor Driver 36v4

 Two-phase bipolar stepper motor with four leads.

 The above diagram shows a standard bipolar stepper motor.
 To control this with the high-power stepper motor driver, connect stepper leads A and C to board outputs AOUT1 and AOUT2, respectively, and stepper leads B and D to board outputs BOUT1 and BOUT2, respectively.
 Note that if you happen to swap which way the wires are connected for any coil, the stepper motor will turn in the opposite direction, and if you happen to pair up wires from different coils, the motor should be noticeably erratic when you try to step it, if it even moves at all.
-See the DRV8711 datasheet (3MB pdf) for more information.
+See the DRV8711 datasheet (1k redirect) for more information.

 If you have a six-lead unipolar stepper motor as shown in the diagram below: